jlento/NumLab2015/1_Session/BuildOpenIFS.md

 **First:** *OpenIFS is not open source.
 Do not distribute it!*

+Our OpenIFS license covers only computers owned by the University of Helsinki and CSC.
+Do not install OpenIFS on any computer not owned by the University of Helsinki or CSC.

 OpenIFS source file archive `oifs38r1v04.tar.gz` is already downloaded from `ftp.ecmwf.int` to a local disk at CSC.
 Ask the instructors where to find it on taito.